Sign In / Sign Out

 How to join Psi Chi

-Applications for Spring 2018 are available now.
-Click here for application instructions.
+Applications will be online later in the semester.
+They will be available February 4, 2019.
 Once you are accepted, lifetime membership dues can be paid online, or by dropping off the money with a Psi Chi officer in PSY 255 during their scheduled office hours.
 Checks can be dropped off in the Psychology Advising office in PSY 202.
 Do not apply at PsiChi.org.
-General Member Applications are due March 13, 2018.
+General Member Applications are due March 3, 2019.
+Application link is here

 Psi Chi is offering three competitive, need-based scholarships each semester based on GPA, Psi Chi involvement, and event attendance.
 Contact ASUPsiChi@gmail.com for more information on how to apply.